-Here is a really quick way to get a lot of lettuce in a short period of time and that is also protected from those pesky slugs and snails.
+Here is a really quick way to get a lot of lettuce in a short period of time while protecting it from those pesky slugs and snails.

 You can buy a container gardening soil mix or make your own by adding 2 parts peat moss and 1 part pearlite to 4 parts well composed soil.
 Mix well in a wheelbarrow then fill up the planter.

 To harvest, you can either cut the outer leaves of the plants or harvest a whole head.
-If you cut the leaves, the rosette in the center will keep growing, but make sure you harvest it all before it starts to flower (called bolting) or the leaves will become bitter.
+If you cut the leaves, the rosette in the center will keep growing, but make sure you harvest it all before it starts to flower (this is called ‘bolting’) or the leaves will become bitter.

 If you harvest a whole head, then buy a few more seedlings and replace them as you cut.
 This way you will have a constant supply of lettuce throughout the season!